Charles F. Thompson: World War II

 From July 1940 to July 1941, Thompson commanded the 3rd Infantry Division.
 He was promoted to major general in October 1940, and led the division during its organization and training prior to entering combat for World War II.
-During his division command, Thompson selected Dwight Eisenhower to serve as chief of staff, and Eisenhower's success in the assignment was later viewed as one factor that caused senior leaders to identify him as a likely candidate for wartime positions of more rank and responsibility.
+During his division command, Thompson selected Dwight D. Eisenhower to serve as chief of staff, and Eisenhower's success in the assignment was later viewed as one factor that caused senior leaders to identify him as a likely candidate for wartime positions of more rank and responsibility.

 From July 1941 to June 1942, Thompson commanded I Corps in Columbia, South Carolina.
 From June to October 1942, he commanded the Infantry Replacement Center at Camp Croft, South Carolina.
 In October 1942, Thompson was succeeded at Camp Croft by Reginald W. Buzzell, who had been his deputy, and appointed to command the II Islands Command, which was responsible for the defenses of Tonga and Fiji.
 In addition, Thompson's command was responsible for handling the administrative, logistical, and training requirements of arriving U.S. military units, ensuring they were prepared to enter combat in the Pacific theater.

 Thompson served in the Operations section (G-3) on the Army staff in May and June 1944.
 He was then assigned as deputy commander of Second Army, based in Memphis, Tennessee.
 From September 1944 to July 1945, Thompson commanded the Military District of Washington.
 Thompson commanded the Patient Detachment at Walter Reed General Hospital from July to November 1945.
 He retired from the military on November 30, 1945.